WAdama/nas_shares_info/README.md

 ![Screenshot1](https://github.com/WAdama/nas_shares_info/blob/master/images/nas_shares_info.png)

-The configuration file contains two entries:
+The configuration file must contain two entries:

 ```
 VOLUME=volume1 #Volume where the shares are located
 SHARES=(Share1 Share2 Share3) #The share(s) to monitor
 ```
-For each share the sensor will at least one channel.
+For each share the script will at least create one channel.
 If you have activated the Recycle Bin for a share also a channel for this Recycle Bin will be created.

 Based on how many shares and how big your shares are choose working timeouts and scanning interval for your sensor.